fastify/session/README.md

 #### Session#isSaved()

-Whether the session (and any of its potential modifications) has persisted to the store
+Whether the session (and any of its potential modifications) has persisted in the store.

 ### fastify.decryptSession(sessionId, request, cookieOptions, next)
 This plugin also decorates the fastify instance with `decryptSession` in case you want to decrypt the session manually.